 Example: John is testifying at a murder trial.
 He tells the jury that his sister, Debbie, told him that the defendant committed the crime.

-Here, this statement is hearsay.
+Here, this statement is hearsay under the rules of evidence.
 The statement was made by Debbie and not John, the person testifying.
 In addition, the statement is being used to prove the truth of its content – that the defendant confessed to the crime.

-Note, though, that like a criminal trial, a defendant at these hearings has the following rights:
+Note, though, that like a criminal trial, you as the defendant have the following rights:

 - the right to be represented by an attorney,